-- We bake sourdough bread in a wood-fired masonry oven for local people.
+- We bake sourdough bread in a wood-fired masonry oven for locals.

-- From time to time we organise workshops about baking bread, working with clay from your own soil, making and using natural paints, and building rocket stoves and mass heaters.
+- From time to time we organise workshops about baking bread, working with clay, making and using natural paints, and building rocket stoves.

-- And there are regular activities here, such as Repair Cafť at which people help each other with repairs, and the Pizzeria where locals meet, and enjoy delicious pizza.
+- And there are regular activities here, such as the quarterly Repair Cafť at which people help each other with repairs, and the monthly Pizzeria where locals meet, and enjoy delicious pizzas from our oven.

-People & animals youíll find here: the owners, Ine & Dirk, and their two young daughters, Hazel & Sienna; a fluctuating number of volunteers; two dogs and two cats; a handful of chickens an sheep; and a somewhat fat horse. :D
+People and animals youíll find here: the owners, Ine and Dirk, and their two young daughters, Hazel and Sienna; a fluctuating number of volunteers; two dogs and two cats; a handful of chickens and sheep; and a somewhat "plump" horse. :D

 ~ WORK ~